Eugloh/projectsetup/README.md

 ## Introduction

 The goal of the `projectsetup` R package is to provide a set of tools that support an efficient project management workflow for statisticians and data scientists who perform reproducible research within team science environments.
 The `projectsetup` package is built upon some existing tools for reproducible research, particularly RStudio, the R integrated development environment in which it dwells, and R Markdown, the file structure that allows users to assemble datasets, to perform analyses and to write manuscripts in a single file.
 The `projectsetup` package is oriented towards efficient and reproducible academic research manuscript development and incorporates protocol and analysis templates based on widely-accepted reporting guidelines (viz., CONSORT and STROBE).
-When used on a shared file system (e.g., a server), the `projectsetup` package provides infrastructure for collaborative research: multiple researchers can work on the same project and keep track of its progress without having to request updates.
+When used on a shared file system (e.g., a server), the `projectsetup` package provides infrastructure for collaborative
+research: multiple researchers can work on the same project and keep track of its progress without having to request updates.

-The primary features of the projects R package are the following:
+The primary features of the projectsetup R package are the following:

 - Relational database containing details of projects, its granular tasks, and project coauthors and their affiliations, so that author details generally need to be entered only once;
 - Tools for editing metadata associated with projects, tasks, authors and affiliations;
 - Automated file structure supporting reproducible research workflow;
 - Report templates that automatically generate title page headers, including a numbered author list and corresponding affiliations;
 - Full RStudio integration via R Markdown, including customizable styling via cascading style sheets (CSS);
 - Customization, including the ability to add and to edit templates for protocols and reports, and the ability to change default project directory and file structures; and
 - Organization and management functionality, including the ability to group, archive and delete projects.

 At its outset, the `projectsetup` package creates a folder called */projects* in a user-specified location.
 This directory will contain